 Bring your hiking boots or good sneakers and bug spray.
 Most of these falls require some brief, fairly easy hiking.

-Read more about the details of the Northern waterfalls tour.
+Read more about the details of the Maine waterfalls tour.
 Regarding the Auburn waterfall mentioned on that tour, I only recommend a visit there during the spring when the rains and snow melt have the Androscoggin River raging.
 Other times, there’s not much to see.
 Therefore my advice is to head north to Kingfield, Maine for the first waterfall.

 A Pretty Northwesterly Drive To Maine Five Waterfalls